Prof Tan Swee Liang

 “During economic downturn, SMEs are extremely vulnerable due to their size and lack of market power,” says Tan Swee Liang, Associate Professor of Economics (Practice) at the SMU School of Economics.

 One of the challenges SMEs faced is access to funding.
 SME’s typically have low to no collateral and require smaller fund injections for a shorter time.
 This conflicts with the banks’ ideal borrowers: those asking for larger amounts for a longer time, backed by solid collateral.
-“Funding is important in helping SME’s digitalization and regionalization strategies to be more competitive, but equally or more important for many SMEs, that access to funding can help to address SMEs cash flow problems,” says Professor Tan.
+“Funding is important in helping SME’s digitalization and regionalization strategies to be more competitive, but equally or more important for many SMEs, that access to funding can help to address SMEs cash flow problems,” says Tan.

 Lowering credit barriers for SME through innovation